rakib8799/rakib8799/README.md

 ### **Nazrul Institute Website:**
 - Created a website for Nazrul Institute at JKKNIU with content display and archival features.
 Conference Portals
-- Developed conference registration platforms for Science (Site) and Arts (Code Site) faculties at JKKNIU.
+- Developed conference registration platforms for Science and Arts faculties at JKKNIU.
 ---

 ## 🌟 Soft Skills